 The Padma Resort Legian in Bali, Indonesia, is a beautifully designed resort with lush gardens, several swimming pools and a convenient location steps away from Legian Beach.
-We stayed at the Padma Resort Legian for twelve nights in July 2016, and its family-friendly facilities and excellent customer service truly made for a memorable holiday.
+We stayed at the Padma Resort Legian for twelve nights during our family holiday in Bali, and its family-friendly facilities and excellent customer service truly made for a memorable holiday.

 Stunning Resort Grounds

 Padma Resort Legian is spread out across over 16 acres of tropical landscaped gardens, with sculptures and koi ponds dotted around the property and over 400 guest rooms and suites designed to reflect Bali’s rich culture.

 The lush gardens of the Padma Resort were a pleasure to wander around and a lovely shelter from the hot sun.